reflectivity/reflectivity.github.io/projects/simple_model.md

 >         formula: Fe
 > ```

-Is the following recursion possible?
+Is the following construction possible (danger of recursion)?

 ``` YAML
     materials: